eliasdphiri/physics-of-ai/05-chapter-3.md

 ### The Gradient Vector: Your Compass

-If you are standing on a mountain in the pitch dark, you cannot see the peak or the valley.
+If you are standing on a mountain in the dark, you cannot see the peak or the valley.
 You can only feel the ground under your feet.

 You feel the slope is steepest if you face North-East.
 That direction of steepest ascent is called the **Gradient**, denoted by the symbol nabla (**∇**).